 In this topic students will learn about spring plants and flowers, animals, bugs and insects.
 They will explore and observe the life cycle of animals and plant and where possible care for plants and animals e.g caterpillars and seeds, first hand.
 Students will look at the different settings plants and animals are found e.g farm, park and visit or role play these settings.
 Preparation and cooking techniques will be used to develop students understanding of where food comes from and what it can be made into.

-Out and About - Summer term 2
+Our Local Community - Summer term 2

 Year 2 of the Rolling Plan